 Am I really ready for divorce?

-What if my spouse is in denial about divorce, or won’t talk about it?
+What if my wife or husband is in denial about divorce, or won’t talk about it?

 Can a mediator help us with the Decision to Divorce?